 Bahr joined CWA in 1951 as a telegraph operator at MacKay Radio and Telegraph, helping to lead a successful organizing drive at the company known for “permanently replacing” striking workers.
 He was elected president of Local 1172 in 1954, then worked to build the union he loved over the next 51 years.

-As vice president of CWA’s New York-New Jersey District 1, Bahr led a 218-day against New York Telephone in 1971, a predecessor company to Verizon that paved the way for national bargaining with AT&T in 1974.
+As vice president of CWA’s New York-New Jersey District 1, Bahr led a 218-day strike against New York Telephone in 1971, a predecessor company to Verizon that paved the way for national bargaining with AT&T in 1974.
 While the breakup of the industry in 1986 changed everything, Bahr, elected national president in 1985, would make certain that CWA was up to the challenge.

 As the communications industry expanded into Internet technology, wireless, entertainment and other new businesses, Bahr developed new strategies to ensure that all workers in these “new technologies” had the opportunity for the voice and respect that comes with union representation.
 Mobilization, “wall- to- wall” bargaining, management neutrality and card check recognition were among the tools used to fight back against attacks on workers who wanted a union voice.